-A hill town known globally for its Palio- a horse race that happens twice every year on July 2 & Aug 16, Siena also prides itself in its medieval walls and stunning squares.
+Known globally for its Palio- a horse race that happens twice every year on July 2 & Aug 16, Siena also prides itself in its medieval walls and stunning squares.

-In my humble opinion, Siena’s Duomo gives Florence’s Duomo a run for its money 😉 This should in no way get controversial as I love them both.
-Oh wait, there is also the Duomo of Orvieto..
-See how hard this keeps getting??
+If the piazza was grand, I didn’t even know what the Duomo of Siena had in store for me.
+It beats many of the Duomos I have seen in my Italian travels.
+With marble columns carved by Giovanni Pisano, Siena’s Duomo gives Florence’s Duomo a run for its money 😉 This should in no way get controversial as I love them both.
+Oh wait, there is also the Duomo of Orvieto…..So you see how hard this keeps getting??

-Ci Vediamo 🙂
+Ci Vediamo presto, Siena! 🙂

 Siena’s train station is at the foot of the hill and is a 10-15 minute climb to the main piazza.
 If you are visiting from Florence, the best way to reach is by bus.
 There are several local operators in Florence.

 The entry to the Duomo of Siena is EUR 12 which includes the Cathedral, Piccolomini library, Bapistery and crypt.
 Thank me later!